risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

 After the table is created, you can view and transform the CDC data from Neon based on your needs.

 :::note
 RisingWave supports creating a single PostgreSQL source that allows you to read CDC data from multiple tables located in the same database.
-However, please note that this feature is currently under development for Neon.
+Our Neon connector also supports this feature.
 For further information, refer to the [PostgreSQL CDC](https://docs.risingwave.com/docs/current/ingest-from-postgres-cdc/) in the documentation.
 :::